 CrypticRock.com – Speaking of your son, when did you start to realize your son had a knack for music?

 Cherie Currie – When he was thirteen years old.
-I took him with me to Steve Jones radio show called Jonesy’s Jukebox since he picked up the guitar at twelve years old and really had a knack for it.
+I took him with me to Steve Jones’ radio show called Jonesy’s Jukebox since he picked up the guitar at twelve years old and really had a knack for it.
 Jake had a chance to play with Steve, and I sang live.
 Basically, anything I did music wise, I took Jake with me.
 He started to really get a knack for being on stage and recording.
-Little did I now this really shy kid would turn into the frontman for his band Maudlin Strangers, as well as writer and musician that he is today.
+Little did I know this really shy kid would turn into the frontman for his band Maudlin Strangers, as well as the writer and musician that he is today.
 He is just fantastic.
 It was great to have him on the road with me for those four tours.
 Now he is on the road with his band, he is a seasoned tour guy now (laughs).
 Nothing scares him, he has been doing it for a while now.

 CrypticRock.com – That is a wonderful story.
 Honestly, many parents want their kids to explore what they want to, but secretly they all hope they perhaps follow in their footsteps as far as an artistic passion.

 Cherie Currie – To be honest with you, I have always wondered why I was born.
 People will say, well you were born to be in one of the groundbreaking female Rock bands, that is your legacy.
 The thing is, I do not believe that anymore.
 I really believe I was born to have Jake.
 He is so talented.
-He has more talent in the tip of his finger that myself and my wonderful ex-husband Robert Hays have in our entire bodies.
+He has more talent in the tip of his finger than myself and my wonderful ex-husband Robert Hays have in our entire bodies.
 I was born to have Jake.
 He is going to go on to do what I could not do in this business.
 He has heard all the horror stories and he also witnessed through my life the things to look out for.
 You cannot rattle him, he has seen so much.
 I cannot wait to see him make a mark in this business, I know he will.

 CrypticRock.com – That is really special to hear you have such pride in your son and his talents.
 Besides music, you have found other artistic outlets of expression over the years such as chainsaw carving sculptures from wood.
 What inspired you to get involved with that?

 Cherie Currie – That was a fluke that happened about fifteen years ago.
-I was already working as a relief carver, which is two-dimension such as table tops and wall hangings.
-I was driving to the beach one day and I happened to see some guys chainsaw craving on the side of the road.
+I was already working as a relief carver, which is two-dimensional such as table tops and wall hangings.
+I was driving to the beach one day and I happened to see some guys chainsaw carving on the side of the road.
 Even though I did not stop, I could not get it out of my head.
 Every morning and night, that inner voice which we always need to listen to, was telling me, you have to go back.
 I did a couple of weeks later and brought some of my art to show them.

 As soon as I walked into their gallery, I saw the most beautiful mermaids and dolphins.
 It was not that crude of what you would expect chainsaw art to be.
 It was detailed, refined, and gorgeous.
 That voice inside told me, you can do this.
 I immediately asked if I could apprentice there, and they agreed.
-I believe it was my third piece, which was three sea turtles swimming around a piece of corral, was taken to the Malibu Art Expo which is very difficult to get into.
+I believe it was my third piece, which was three sea turtles swimming around a piece of corral, that was taken to the Malibu Art Expo which is very difficult to get into.
 It is very difficult to get anything in there.
-I realize then I had a knack for this.
+I realized then I had a knack for this.
 I started to compete in 2005 and I was placed in major world competitions.
-It became my full-time for the last fifteen years.
+It became my full-time job for the last fifteen years.
 The reason I have a roof over my head is that chainsaw.
 I am very grateful for that.

 CrypticRock.com – That sounds like a really fun job.
 It is a wonderful form of artistic expression.
 It is a lot different than what most would expect.
 You can make some really beautiful pieces.